 - Warning: You don’t need to pay a separate company to change your address.
 Scammers may charge $40 or more to do what you can do for just $1 using the moving section of the official USPS.com website.

-- Go to your local post office and request a Movers Guide.
+- Go to your local post office and request a Mover’s Guide packet.